DuncanCragg/OnexOS/README-App.md

 ### So why not base this on the good ole' Web?
 That's got links already!

-There are three reasons why we are better off starting again:
+There are three reasons why we are better off starting again, since we basically have to start again anyway if we use the Web:

 ##### Fine-grained links; transclusion